Skip to main content

 • Travel time for Case managers, Investigators and Mitigators is included in their total authorized service hours.

-No. If you are assigned to more than one case for a client, please determine the case number with the highest charge, consolidate all cases for the client, and submit under that one case number.
+• No. If you are assigned to more than one case for a client, please determine the case number with the highest charge and submit under that one case number.

-• Any other case numbers for the client should be listed under Question 4 of the Long Form, that way when we are reviewing your request, we can take into account all the cases that may be involved.
+• Any other case numbers for the client should be listed in your answer to the question “What are the charges/allegations?”, that way we can take into account all the cases that may be involved.

 • If there are multiple cases with the same level of charges, please choose the oldest case that is still open.

 • A CV/resume is not needed for Investigators new to OPDC.
-They simply need to be DPSST licensed.
+They simply need to be DPSST licensed, which will be verified upon review of the request.

 After You've Submitted a Request